remnawave/panel/docs/installation/reverse-proxies/traefik.md

 :::warning

-Please, replace `REPLACE_WITH_YOUR_EMAIL` with your email.
+Please replace `REPLACE_WITH_YOUR_EMAIL` with your email.

-Review configuration below, look for yellow highlighted lines.
+Review the configuration below, look for yellow highlighted lines.

 :::